 – High cost – the cost of NetSuite systems integration can be overwhelming for most SMEs.
 This leaves enterprises and big businesses as the only potential market that can bear the expenses of NetSuite integration.

 – Technical Issues – Apart from high implementation cost, there are various other technical issues that make the process of integration highly complex.
 This also adds to the overhead costs for businesses that would be required to invest in infrastructure and to hire professionals to perform the integration

-– Competency Issues: While NetSuite does offer APIs for integration, this may not work every time for businesses due to competency issues.
+– Competency Issues: While NetSuite does offer API integration, this may not work every time for businesses due to competency issues.
 This could lead to potential loss of data for businesses, costing them dearly not just in terms of money but also reputation.

 What are the Primary System Integration Processes?